Cambricon/mlu-exporter/README.md

 The prerequisites for running Cambricon MLU Exporter:

 - MLU270, MLU270-X5K, MLU220, MLU290, MLU370 devices
+- For MLU 2xx needs driver >= 4.9.13
-- MLU driver >= 4.20.9
+- For MLU 3xx needs driver >= 4.20.9
-- cntoolkit >= 2.8.2 on your building machine
+- For MLU 2xx、3xx needs cntoolkit >= 2.8.2 on your building machine

-For MLU driver version 4.9.x, please use [release v1.5.3].
+For MLU driver version before 4.9.13, please use [release v1.5.3].

 ## Installation and Usage